IRATA FAQs

 Individual:

-1. Pay in full by credit card using this link https://www.vertechgroup.com.au/irata/training-with-us/
+- Pay in full by credit card at our IRATA Training Centre

 Company:

-1. Pay in full by credit card using this link https://www.vertechgroup.com.au/irata/training-with-us/
+- Pay in full by credit card at our IRATA Training Centre

 Yes, but only if you pay by bank transfer and the full amount must be paid prior to the course starting.